-1. Watch the introductory video for this lab

-2. Read the entire lab assignment

-3. Each note in the song you play is defined by two components: the pitch of the note, and the duration the note should be played.
+- 1. Watch the intro video for this lab.
+The video has a dedicated section for this prelab! - 2.
+Read the entire lab assignment - 3.
+Each note in the song you play is defined by two components: the pitch of the note, and the duration the note should be played.
 In order to play a song, you will need to find a way to store both properties for each note.
 You will also need to find a way to map notes to LEDs such that the same note always lights the same LED.
-(With only 4 LEDs and buttons, the same LED will need to correspond to more than one note-this is the case in Guitar Hero, too.)

-With this in mind, think about the following: what data structure(s) will you use to store pitch, duration, and the corresponding LED for each note?
+(With only 4 LEDs and buttons, the same LED will need to correspond to more than one note-this is the case in Guitar Hero, too.) - With this in mind, think about the following: what data structure(s) will you use to store pitch, duration, and the corresponding LED for each note?
 Write down your ideas.

-4. Read Stage 2 and do step 1: select 8 available I/O pins (4 for the buttons, 4 for the LEDs) that you will use for connecting the buttons and LEDs.
+One starting point is to use a struct type to store information about each note-if you want to do this, see the section Initializing Structs for more details. - 4.
+Read Stage 2 and do step 1 (section Selecting I/O pins): select 8 available I/O pins (4 for the buttons, 4 for the LEDs) that you will use for connecting the buttons and LEDs.
 Write down your choices, and explain how you plan to connect/configure the pins (Input or output?
 Are pull up/down resistors required?).
 For the pre-lab phase, you do not need to write any code or draw any circuit diagrams-just write down what you are thinking.
+For more info on this, see the intro video starting at 11:50.

 Write down your ideas for these questions and submit them to the pre-lab assignment on Canvas.
-Your prelab, and stages 1a and 1b, are due one week from the start of the lab: Thursday, 2 July by 11:59pm EDT We will review your work and provide feedback within 24 hours.
+We will review your work and provide feedback within 24 hours.
 You are also welcome to ask us about your work during office hours/lab sessions, and we can review your work in real-time.